Rotating detonation engine: Other research

 Other experiments have used numerical procedures to better understand the flow-field of the RDE.
-In 2020 a study from the University of Washington explored an experimental device that allowed control of parameters such as the size of the cylinder gap.
-Using a high-speed camera researchers were able to view it operating in extreme slow motion.
+In 2020, a study from the University of Washington explored an experimental device that allowed control of parameters such as the width of the annulus.
+Using a high-speed camera, researchers were able to view it operating in extreme slow motion.
 Based on that they developed a mathematical model to describe the process.
-In 2021 researchers from the University of Central Florida have managed to build for the first time a technical prototype of an oblique wave detonation engine (OWDE).

 In 2021, the Institute of Mechanics, Chinese Academy of Sciences, successfully tested the world's first hypersonic detonation wave engine powered by kerosene, which could propel a plane at Mach 9.